esferatec/ec-luart-validationmanager/ecluart/README.md

 ```Lua
 ValidationManager() -> object
 ```
-This function initializes a new instance of the validation manager object.
+The code above initializes a new instance of the validation manager object.
 It returns the newly created object.

 ## Method - add